liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-Since Liferay Frontend Editor BBCode Web has been depricated since 6.1, it was time to remove it completely.
-This frees up developmnet and support resources to focus on supported features.
+Since Liferay Frontend Editor BBCode Web has been deprecated since 6.1, it was time to remove it completely.
+This frees up development and support resources to focus on supported features.

 ---------------------------------------